bhaveshmhadse/bhaveshmhadse/README.md

-## I'm a Student,Developer and a clean coder.
+## I'm a Student,Developer and a Clean coder.

-- 🔭 I’m currently working on Javascript, Python and some front-end projects
+- 🔭 I’m currently working on Javascript, Python and some Front-end projects
 - 🌱 I’m currently learning Reactjs & Typescript